fleursmith/dsci_summative2/README.md

 * requirements.txt: list of libraries needed to run the project
 * .gitignore: specifies files and folders for git to ignore (not track)
 * README.md: project overview

+(Contents highlighted in bold are our final notebook and shiny app)